Andy-Big/Marlin_FB_Reborn_Old/README.md

 ## English version
 ## MarlinRB firmware for Flyingbear Reborn printer
-Works with boards: **MKS Robin Nano v1.3** (removable drivers, STM32F407 controller), **MKS Robin Nano S v1.3** (non-removable drivers, STM32F407 controller) and **MKS Robin Nano v1.2** (removable drivers, STM32F103 controller ).
+Works with boards: **MKS Robin Nano v1.3** (removable drivers, STM32F407 controller), **MKS Robin Nano S v1.3** (non-removable drivers, STM32F407 controller) and **MKS Robin Nano v1.1** (red board with removable drivers, STM32F103 controller, can have the name Flyingbear Reborn v2.0).
 For all three boards, the firmware is built in two versions - for drivers with microstep 16 and for drivers with microstepping 32.
 ![Interface](IMG/IMG_20211026_223227.jpg)

 Based on [Marlin 3D Printer Firmware] (https://github.com/MarlinFirmware/Marlin) version 2.0.9.2